-Family Housing Fund and the Building Equity collaborative worked with architects MSR Design to create three sets of construction plans that local developers may obtain for free to construct a for-sale duplex on a typical 45’x120′ Minneapolis or Saint Paul lot.
+Family Housing Fund and the Building Equity collaborative worked with architects MSR Design to create four sets of construction plans that local developers may obtain for free to construct a for-sale duplex on a typical 45’x120′ Minneapolis or Saint Paul lot.

 Our goal is to help reduce construction costs and encourage the development of small multifamily buildings.
 Increasing the supply of this housing stock will create more homeownership opportunities for local residents who aspire to build wealth as owner-occupant landlords.
 2-4 unit buildings are in high demand in the Twin Cities, and relatively few have been built in the last decade.
 Skyrocketing construction costs have made the development of affordable homeownership options even more challenging.
 FHFund has heard from emerging, BIPOC developers that they face extremely tight budgets when working on small multifamily buildings and often seek alternatives to working with an architect so that they can afford these projects.
 By providing these designs, we aim to improve the feasibility of small multifamily development for emerging, BIPOC developers so they can grow their businesses and build wealth while increasing the housing supply.

 These construction plans include design considerations to serve a variety of family sizes and housing needs.

 Notably, each building is designed for high-performance energy efficiency, net zero energy-ready, with the option of adding solar panels.
 Including these high-performance features is expected to add no more than 6-7% to total construction costs.
 This premium would likely decrease over time, as builders gain more experience using these techniques.
 In addition to environmental benefits, these energy efficiency features will help owners and residents save on maintenance and energy costs over time.